twonth/winning-at-windows/README.md

 Windows 11 software and tweaks that *I* find useful.
 The list is (intentionally) personal and is not meant to be a comprehensive database of all programs of this kind.
 While the software mentioned below has proven useful to me, not all carbon-based life forms  share the same workflow or tastes.
 Consider yourself warned.

+Software previously listed that I have taken out of rotation is [here](deprecated.md).

 ## "Ricing" (appearance customization)

 * [Stardock software](https://www.stardock.com/): Several tools for Windows customization, such as [IconPackager](https://www.stardock.com/products/iconpackager/) (replaces the most common system icons), [WindowFX](https://www.stardock.com/products/windowfx/) (adds effects when opening, closing, minimizing, moving windows), [TouchTasks](https://www.stardock.com/products/touchtasks/) (triggers actions by touching certain screen corners), and [Start11](https://www.stardock.com/products/start11/) (alternative start menu layouts).